vdubey0/RecipeAnalysis/README.md

 ## Intoduction and Question Identification
 We originally started with two datasets.
-The first was a dataset containing information about many recipes.
-For example, some columns were the name of the recipe, when it was posted, its nutrition facts, the steps of the recipe, ingredients, etc. The second dataset contains a recipe id that matches to the first dataset, along with reviews for that particular recipe and the rating the person gave it among other columns.
+The first was a dataset containing food information about many recipes.
+For example, some columns were: the name of the recipe, when it was posted, its nutrition facts, the steps of the recipe, ingredients, etc. The second dataset contains a recipe id that matches to an id in first dataset, along with reviews for that particular recipe and the rating the person gave that recipe, among other columns.
 In order to get started, we merged these datasets into one big dataset with 234,429 rows that contained information about each recipe.